Alwaz/DataGrid/README.md

 ###  Handling Nested Keys

-If your data contains nested keys within objects, as showed in example below.
+If your data contains nested keys within objects, as shown in the example below.

 ```javascript